Chhavi1427/Iris-Flower-Classification/README.md

 - `index.html`: HTML template for the home page.
 - `result.html`: HTML template for displaying the prediction result.

+## Dataset

+The application uses the Iris dataset (`Iris.csv`) to train the model.
+This dataset contains 150 samples of iris flowers, with measurements for sepal length, sepal width, petal length, petal width, and the corresponding species.

+## Model

+The model used for prediction is a Decision Tree Classifier trained on the Iris dataset.
+It predicts the species of iris flowers based on their features.

 ## References

 - [Flask Documentation](https://flask.palletsprojects.com/)
 - [scikit-learn Documentation](https://scikit-learn.org/stable/)
+-

 ## Contact-Information-and-Project-Details